Money Orders Explained: What They Are & How to Use Them

 Cashing

-If you don’t have a bank account or want to get cash from your money order immediately, there are a variety of places that cash money orders.
+If you don’t have a bank account or want to get cash from your money order immediately, there are a variety of places that cash money orders, including some grocery stores, check cashing stores, and banks.

 Or, you can find out where to cash postal money orders in particular.